© 2007 Whitney Smith

 If you require other music, please contact us.
 We might already have what you're looking for, or we could make it for you.

-Excerpt from "The Illustrated Radio" is a two minute selection from a ten minute audio art piece by Whitney Smith produced as the introduction to the production of "Radio Ghost", a musical shadowplay by Whitney Smith and Victor Coleman that they toured across Canada in 1983.
+This excerpt from "The Illustrated Radio" is a two minute selection from a ten minute audio art piece by Whitney Smith, produced as the introduction to the production of "Radio Ghost", a musical shadowplay by Whitney Smith and Victor Coleman that toured across Canada in 1983.
 "The Illustrated Radio" features the voices of Smith, Coleman and Marien Lewis reading from the Tom Clark poem, "Radio," with music by Steve McCaffery (saxophone), Whitney Smith (guitar) and Jeff Cutler* (drums) and clips from historic radio broadcasts.

 *Jeff Cutler was the first musician Whitney met.
 When they grew up next door from each other at 21 and 23 Munro Blvd. in the Toronto suburb of York Mills, Jeff, who was seven years older, was frequently seen loading drums into the back of an automobile.
 On some occasions while doing this he was seen wearing a purple tuxedo with a pink ruffled shirt.
 (Some consider that this image of the working musician is to blame for the irrepressible spell that music has exerted on Whitney.)
 Years later, the two met randomly when "The Illustrated Radio" was being produced and Whitney invited Jeff into the studio to record this track.
 While chatting between takes Jeff revealed that he no longer owned a purple tuxedo or pink shirt of any kind.